-Furthermore, HPLC analysis confirmed the presence of catechin, rutin, and kaempferol in the Datura Stramonium oil extract.
+Furthermore, HPLC analysis confirmed the presence of catechin, rutin, and kaempferol in the Datura stramonium oil extract.
 Catechins are flavonols that belong to polyphenolic compounds.
-The complex of Catechin, epicatechin, and epigallocatechin gallate, are the major flavonoids found in green tea (Li et al., 2018).
-Data from many previous studies revealed that catechin plays a vital role in protection against degenerative diseases owing to its strong antioxidant power (Ide et al., 2018).
-Many other researchers have also established an inverse relationship between catechin intake and the risk of cardiovascular diseases (Ikeda et al., 2018).
-Similarly, Cosarco and co-workers (2019) observed that catechin and its derivatives represent a class of phenolic compounds with a very wide therapeutic potential which includes; antiallergic properties, immunostimulatory, antidiabetic, antibacterial, antiviral, antioxidant, antitumor, lipid-lowering, and cardiovascular effects.
+The complex of Catechin, epicatechin, and epigallocatechingallate, are the major flavonoids found in green tea.
+Data from many previous studies revealed that catechin plays a vital role in protection against degenerative diseases owing to its strong antioxidant power (Li et al. 2018).
+Many other researchers have also established an inverse relationship between catechin intake and the risk of cardiovascular diseases (Ikeda et al. 2018).
+Similarly, Cosarco et al. (2019) observed that catechin and its derivatives represent a class of phenolic compounds with a very wide therapeutic potential which includes; antiallergic properties, immunostimulatory, antidiabetic, antibacterial, antiviral, antioxidant, antitumor, lipid-lowering, and cardiovascular effects.
 Meanwhile, Rutin also referred to as rutoside, quercetin-3-rutinoside, and sophorin is a flavonol and is abundant in many plants, such as apples and tea.
-It is a very important nutritional component of food substances (Ganeshpurkar and Saluja, 2017; Harborne, 1986).
-Chemically rutin is a glycoside that is made up of flavonolic aglycone quercetin and disaccharide rutinose.
-Previous studies have implicated rutin in several pharmacological activities such as antioxidant, cytoprotective, vasoprotective, anticarcinogenic, neuroprotective, and cardioprotective activities (Javed et al., 2012; Richetti et al., 2011; Calderón-Montaño et al., 2011).
+It is a very important nutritional component of food substances.
+Chemically rutin is a glycoside that is made up of flavonolicaglyconequercetin and disaccharide rutinose.
+Previous studies have implicated rutin in several pharmacological activities such as antioxidant, cytoprotective, vasoprotective, anticarcinogenic, neuroprotective, and cardioprotective activities (Sharifi et al. 2018).
 Similarly, Kaempferol is a yellow compound and one of the most encountered aglycone flavonoids in the form of a glycoside.
-It is a tetrahydroxyflavone in which the four hydroxy groups are positioned on carbon 3, 5, 7, and 40 (Li et al., 2015).
-It is a natural flavonol-type flavonoid that can be found in various parts (seeds, leaves, seeds, and flowers) of plants such as tea and many common vegetables.
-(Bhagwat et al., 2014; Rajendran et al., 2014; Sharifi-Rad et al., 2018).
-Kaempferol and its glycosylated derivatives have been identified in different medicinal plants and have been shown to exhibit cardioprotective, neuroprotective, anti-inflammatory, antidiabetic, antioxidant, antimicrobial, antitumor, and anticancer properties (Calderon-Montano et al., 2011).
+It is a tetrahydroxyflavone in which the four hydroxy groups are positioned on carbon 3, 5, 7, and 40.
+It is a natural flavonol-type flavonoid that can be found in various parts (fruits, leaves, fruits, and flowers) of plants such as tea and many common vegetables.
+Kaempferol and its glycosylated derivatives have been identified in different medicinal plants and have been shown to exhibit cardioprotective, neuroprotective, antiinflammatory, antidiabetic, antioxidant. antimicrobial, antitumor, and anticancer properties (Sharifi et al. 2018).